lgarced/serious-sql-forreal/README.md

 # serious-sql-forreal
-Note from Dany Ma course
+Notes from Danny Ma course

+#This is some serious stuff do not look